terrordayvg/Logical-Bell-States/README.rst

 How to Cite
 ===========

-If you use this work, please cite the following papers:
+If you use this work, please cite the following paper:
 ::

     @article{rsrk-c7yg,